SuSonicTH/zli/src/lib/README.md

 | f-string   | https://github.com/hishamhm/f-strings       | MIT     | String interpolation for Lua, inspired by f-strings, a form of string interpolation coming in Python 3.6.                              |

 ## 3rd party libraries for custom zli bindings

-there are some custom ZLI bindings for 3rd party libraries
+thees libraries are used for the custom bindings(lua libraries) in ZLI

 | library   | link                                             | licence | description                                                                                                        |
 | --------- | ------------------------------------------------ | ------- | ------------------------------------------------------------------------------------------------------------------ |